-National Sleep Awareness Week kicks off March 11 and is the perfect opportunity to really look at your sleep habits and see if there’s anything you could change.
+National Sleep Awareness Week kicks off March 11 and is the perfect opportunity for people to really look at their sleep habits and see if there’s anything they could change.

-As we all know, good sleep is crucial for your health, mental wellbeing, and productivity.
-So, taking a step back to evaluate your sleep quality, along with how much caffeine you consume and whether or not you rely on naps, can be super helpful.
+As we all know, good sleep is crucial for people’s health, mental wellbeing, and productivity.
+So, a person taking a step back to evaluate their sleep quality, along with how much caffeine they consume and whether or not they rely on naps, can be super helpful.

 Here are seven ways to make the most of National Sleep Awareness Week.